stephen122204/Gradient-Random-Walk-Solvers/README.md

 ## Acknowledgments

 __Principal Investigator__: [Professor Prabir Daripa](https://artsci.tamu.edu/mathematics/contact/profiles/prabir-daripa.html) - Texas A&M University, Department of Mathematics
+- Other projects from the Daripa Research Group are available on the [group's GitHub page](https://github.com/Daripa-Research-Group).

 The authors thank Oliver Stalker for providing an early version of the Python code.